cybercomgroup/fintech-hack/README.md

 ![Testnet4](https://github.com/cybercomgroup/fintech-hack/raw/master/pics/testnet4.png "Testnet4")

+You can also use Ropsten testnet blockchain explorer to look at the transactions you committed and the contracts you deployed.
+Just search your own wallet address here (example from author's address): https://ropsten.etherscan.io/address/0x506C0a3bAB09a130355e15e4803b064aF4F86481

 If you would want to deploy it in the real public Ethereum blockchain, you would need real Ethers to pay for the contract deployment, but the overall process is identical to the testnet deployment and token use.

 ## See also